openfort-xyz/sample-unity-webgl-embedded-signer/README.md

-# Invisible wallets in Unity
+# Invisible wallets in WebGL

 Showcase of email & password and Google OAuth: